-NOTE: On Windows systems you can only use the NativeScript CLI to develop Android apps.
-This is because the NativeScript CLI uses Xcode to build iOS apps, which is only available on the macOS operating system.
-If you’re interested in building iOS apps on Windows, you may want to try out the public preview of NativeScript Sidekick.
-NativeScript Sidekick provides robust tooling for NativeScript apps, including a service that performs iOS and Android builds in the cloud, removing the need to complete these system requirements, and allowing you to build for iOS on Windows.
+NOTE: On Windows and Linux systems you can only use the NativeScript CLI to develop Android apps.
+This is because the NativeScript CLI uses Xcode to build iOS apps, which is only available on macOS.
+If you’re interested in building iOS apps on Windows or Linux, you should download NativeScript Sidekick.

 If you’re on a Mac, copy and paste the script below into your terminal and press Enter:

 The macOS script needs administrative access to run some commands using